Frank Mahovlich: Playing career

-Mahovlich also had a rocky relationship with fans at Maple Leaf Gardens and was often booed at home games.
-Imlach—who mispronounced Mahovlich's name for years—became a constant critic and, under pressure from fans and management, Mahovlich was admitted to Toronto General Hospital in November 1964, suffering from what was publicly described as "constant fatigue" but diagnosed as acute depression.
+Mahovlich also had a rocky relationship with fans at Maple Leaf Gardens and was often booed at home games due to the perceived inconsistency of his play.
+Imlach—who mispronounced Mahovlich's name for years (calling him "Ma-hall-ov-ich")—became a constant critic and, under pressure from fans and management, Mahovlich was admitted to Toronto General Hospital in November 1964, suffering from what was publicly described as "constant fatigue" but diagnosed as acute depression.
 Mahovlich was flooded with well-wishes from fans during his time off.
 He returned to the lineup a month later and was still able to lead the Leafs in scoring in the 1964–65 season, despite missing 11 games.
 Mahovlich led the Leafs in scoring again in the 1965–66 season.

-The Leafs won the Stanley Cup in the 1966–67 season, with Mahovlich having his lowest-scoring year in seven seasons.
+The Leafs won the Stanley Cup in the 1966–67 season, with Mahovlich having his lowest-scoring year in seven seasons, although he played well in the playoffs to help win the Cup.
 Early into the next season, Mahovlich was again admitted to hospital, although this time it was acknowledged publicly as depression and tension.
 "Mahovlich is a sensitive, easily-bruised individual," wrote Milt Dunnell in a page-one story in the Toronto Star.

 Mahovlich was part of a six-player blockbuster transaction in which he was traded along with Pete Stemkowski and Garry Unger from the Maple Leafs to the Detroit Red Wings for Norm Ullman, Paul Henderson and Floyd Smith on March 4, 1968.
 The Maple Leafs and Red Wings were in fifth and sixth place respectively at the bottom of the East Division standings.
 He had 19 goals and 17 assists in 50 games that season and was the leading goalscorer in Maple Leafs franchise history with 296 at the time of the deal.
 He joined a Red Wings team that also featured his younger brother Pete.
 He said in a press conference announcing the trade, "Business is business and if I can't please them here, maybe I'll be able to please them there."

 Mahovlich had a strong finish to the season with the Red Wings, and the following year put up his best point totals in eight seasons, playing on a line with Gordie Howe and Alex Delvecchio, and setting his record for goals in a season with 49.
 Initially, one of his teammates on the Red Wings was his younger brother, Peter Mahovlich, who split his time between the Wings and their minor league affiliate.